Joshua-Pok/blackandwhite/ListOfMistakes.md

 ## General Tips
 When leaving an opening to target another spot, just because opponent dosent have access dosent mean its good try to think what happens when they try to get access

+When they are trying to gain access to a hole, better to poison for them / unpoison  that spot before they gain access so u can play the response to their gain access move easier

 Inner edge moves when opponent already has the edge are low prio becuz after u play opponent still got one move on edge so just go do smth else lol.